Mari0nV/Feather/README.md

-# TextWorld
+# Feather

-TextWorld is a game where you write down your actions and read the consequences.
+Feather is a game where you write down your actions and read the consequences.

 ## Setup